nonsequitur/inf-ruby/README.md

 ## Bugs

-* If there is a [triangle instead of prompt](https://github.com/nonsequitur/inf-ruby/issues/159), or you see a reline related error ([example](https://github.com/ruby/irb/issues/43#issuecomment-589593889)), or your REPL simply [doesn't react to input](https://github.com/nonsequitur/inf-ruby/issues/51), try putting the following in your `~/.irbrc`:
+* If there is a [triangle instead of prompt](https://github.com/nonsequitur/inf-ruby/issues/159), or you see a [reline related error](https://github.com/ruby/irb/issues/43#issuecomment-589593889), or your REPL simply [doesn't react to input](https://github.com/nonsequitur/inf-ruby/issues/51), try putting the following in your `~/.irbrc`:

 ```rb
 IRB.conf[:USE_MULTILINE] = false if ENV['INSIDE_EMACS']